Knicks’ Stock an Influential Factor for LeBron?

+People invest in stocks and shares like these Square shares so why is this occasion any different you may wonder?
 The premise of this article is quite interesting.
 But in the end, it is flawed.
 I’ll build you two hypothetical cases to show you why.

 First, some background.
 Madison Square Garden, Inc. (NASDAQ: MSG) is a U.S. based company that spun-off from Cablevision on February 9, 2010.

 MSG is divided into three entities: MSG Sports, MSG Media and MSG Entertainment.

 MSG Sports is the division that owns and operates four sports franchises, including the New York Knicks of the NBA, the New York Rangers of the NHL, the New York Liberty of the WNBA, and the Hartford Wolf Pack of the AHL.
 The Knicks, Rangers and Liberty play their home games at Madison Square Garden.

 MSG Entertainment is the division that owns the Madison Square Garden arena.
 MSG Media consists of the MSG Network, the regional sports network that broadcasts Knicks games locally.

 Here’s a brief breakdown of the profitability of MSG by division:

 Extracting the contribution of the Knicks from the MSG Sports division is quite a difficult task.
 According to a December 2009 Forbes report on NBA team valuations, the New York Knicks had the following standalone financial performance for the seasons ended June 30: